 Although colds go away on their own, a visit to the paediatrician is warranted if your child experiences the following symptoms-

-- Fever of 100.4 degrees Fahrenheit last for up to 12 weeks in newborn
+- Fever of 100.4 degrees Fahrenheit up to 12 weeks in newborn

 - High fever which lasts beyond 2 to 4 days

 - Loss of appetite

 - Any other cold symptoms that fail to improve despite remedies and medications